U8NWXD/oppia-wiki/Storage-models.md

 3. If the model inherits from `VersionedModel`, add a `_reconstitute()` method for the model that will ensure that, when we revert to an older version of the model, we properly remove the field so that the model can be loaded.
 To see an example, take a look at the `_reconstitute()` methods in `CollectionRightsModel` and `ExplorationRightsModel` [here](https://github.com/oppia/oppia/blob/7623cd028d15a6326cac186f673f368dcae30929/core/storage/exploration/gae_models.py#L403-L440)

 4. Create a PR and [[submit the job to be tested on the backup server|Running-jobs-in-production]].

+## Contact

+If you have any questions about Oppia's storage models, please reach out to @vojtechjelinek (vojtin.j@gmail.com).